 • IGT (Indicazione Geografica Tipica) – Home to Super Tuscan labels, offering creative freedom outside DOCG restrictions.

-The use of oak aging, particularly French and Slavonian oak, further defines the profile of Sangiovese wines.
-While traditionalists favor extended aging in large, neutral barrels, modernists embrace barriques for bolder, more international styles.
+The use of oak aging, particularly French and Slavonian oak, further defines the profile of what ends up in the bottle.
+Traditionalists favor extended aging in large, neutral barrels.
+Modernists embrace barriques for bolder, more internationally accessible styles.
+Both schools have produced wines worth serious money.

 Sangiovese’s nuanced flavor evolution, critical acclaim, and regulatory rigor make it a stable, collectible investment.
-Wines like Tignanello, Biondi-Santi Riserva, and Soldera Case Basse have demonstrated price resilience and vintage consistency.
+Wines like Tignanello, Biondi-Santi Riserva, and Soldera Case Basse have shown real price resilience and vintage-to-vintage consistency that collectors and funds both value.

-Additionally, limited vineyard land in zones like Montalcino and Montepulciano places a natural cap on production—fueling scarcity and long-term price appreciation.
+And the supply side works in your favor too.
+Limited vineyard land in zones like Montalcino and Montepulciano places a natural ceiling on production, which fuels scarcity and supports long-term price appreciation.
+You can’t just build more Brunello.

 Sangiovese Wine